tabreturn/tabreturn.github.io/_posts/2020-07-14-blender_creative_coding--1.2-_scripting_tools.md

 <bpy_collection[3], BlendDataObjects>
 ```

 The `bpy_collection[3]` part indicates there are three objects---the camera, cube, and a light.
-I'll get into more detail about `bpy.data` shortly.
-It's something you'll use a lot---so often that Blender provides a *convenience variable*, `D`, to save you having to write out `bpy.data` in full each time.
+I'll get into more detail about `bpy.data` shortly; it's something you'll use a lot---so often that Blender provides a *convenience variable*, `D`, to save you having to write out `bpy.data` in full each time.
 As an example, `D.objects` is the same as writing `bpy.data.objects`.

 There's another convenience variable that you should know about, `C`.
 This is equivalent to writing `bpy.context`.
 You can use it to access an active/selected object via `C.object`.
 Ensure that the cube is selected in the 3D viewport, then type: